ColinDao/2-for-1/README.md

 This project entails the creation of a SQLite database documenting the prices of 150 different food items from a New Zealand supermarket over a span of 17 years, comprising approximately 30,000 data points.
 The database serves as a comprehensive repository for historical food price data, facilitating analysis and insights into food pricing trends, inflation rates, and consumer purchasing patterns.
-Alongside the database schema and data, the project also includes SQL scripts for creating tables, views, indexes, and sample queries for data analysis.
+The project includes SQL scripts for creating tables, views, indexes, and sample queries for data analysis.

 ## Table of Contents